SpyroMF/UntitledCrawler/README.md

 I opted with a simple .json saving system.
 UPDATE: I found a database that might work, but it is too late to do it now.
 I might check it out later.
 [LiteDB](http://www.litedb.org/)
 ## [06] Information Security
 I did not find that many instances where i could use information security.
 I guess you could call .gitignore security (Confidential in the **C** IA).
-I also think godot trashes pretty much any unused variables.
+I also think that godot trashes pretty much any unused variables (I cannot fint any valid sources on this).
 I could not find anything that strengtend the integrity (C **I** A).
 And my game is pretty accessible (CI **A**)
+To increase the security of confidential information i could encrypt the code when building the project.
 ## [07] Secure Coding
 I had have some measures against errors.
 Specially when [loading a savefile](https://github.com/SpyroMF/UntitledCrawler/blob/master/game.gd).
+I if i had more secure coding I would encrypt the variables, maybe i would set up a highscore server using steam's account manager.
+Better error handling from the user's perspective, somthing like error messages.
 ## [08] Testing and Debugging
 I had many errors, and they where more often than not very hard to fix, I used print() all the time to find out what i was doing wrong. (gdscripts error outputs are not that great)